simlal/bioclim-data-extraction/README.md

 ## About the project
 This is a small python program that allows easy and fast extraction of [Bioclimatic variables](https://www.worldclim.org/data/bioclim.html) (commonly used in ecological analyses and modeling) from 2 of the most prohiminent climate datasets, [Chelsa](https://chelsa-climate.org) and [WorldClim](https://www.worldclim.org/).
 To extract the data, you only need the lon/lat (x,y) coordinates using any of the Coordinate Reference System in combination with the download GeoTIFF files.
 The program will take care of offset + scale correction and will output the data in the proper units for each variable.

+Included also is a quick way to visualize with the Plotly library via running [data_viz.py](/scripts/data_viz.py) script that can improved and customized.
 ## Databases
 ### WorldClim Bioclimatic variables (latest version 2.1)